Your WingtraOne flight-prep guide according to the WingtraPilot pre-flight checklist.

 After you have planned your flight, make sure you always review it by closing the checklist and checking the parameters and the planned flight path.
 Make sure WingtraOne will not collide with any obstacles.
 The altitude graph allows you to review flight altitudes properly.
 Note: having terrain data enabled (see Check 1) helps to set flight altitudes correctly.
 Be extra careful with the transition direction and altitude as well as the loiter circle altitude.

-Click on this checkpoint in the preflight checklist to upload the flight plan to WingtraOne.
+Click on this checkpoint in the pre-flight checklist to upload the flight plan to WingtraOne.
 WingtraPilot saves the flight plan automatically when you upload it by clicking on the checkpoint.
 In case you make any changes after uploading the flight plan, WingtraPilot will ask you to upload it again, which can be done by pressing the checkpoint again.
-If GPS position drifts more than 2 m between flight plan upload and take-off, the check turns back to white and you have to upload again.
+If GPS position drifts more than two meters between flight plan upload and take-off, the check turns back to white and you have to upload again.

 At the same time, further flight plan sanity checks are performed, and a warning is issued if they are not fulfilled:

-- Infeasible flight plan: in the case that your first flight plan item after take-off or your last flight plan item before landing lies lower than transition altitude, your flight plan will be rejected
+- Infeasible flight plan: in case your first flight plan item after take-off or your last flight plan item before landing lies lower than transition altitude, your flight plan will be rejected

-- Camera SD card storage too low (only available for WingtraOne ID > 1135): WingtraOne checks for enough free space on the SD card to store the calculated number of images for the uploaded flight plan; clear more space on the SD card to make sure all images are saved.
+- WingtraOne checks whether the camera SD card storage is too low to store the calculated number of images for the uploaded flight plan.
+If this is the case, clear more space on the SD card to make sure all images are saved.
 If you ignore the warning and continue the mission upload, be aware that you might miss some images towards the end of the mission

-- Geofence violation: both the horizontal geofence radius and the geofence altitude are checked to be compatible with the defined mission.
+- Geofence violation: both the horizontal geofence radius and the geofence altitude are checked for compatibility with the defined mission.
 If required, you can increase the geofence parameter in the safety box on the right

-13. Check that there are no people within five meters around the plane and that the environmental conditions and airspace are suitable to fly
+13. Check that there are no people within five meters around the drone and that the environmental conditions and airspace are suitable to fly

 14. Complete all previous steps and fly WingtraOne

 Before starting the flight, there is an automatic check that spins the motors separately (see video below) to ensure that both of them function properly and that they both draw the same amount of current.
-In case this check fails, the take-off will be prevented.
-In such a case, check our list of errors for instructions on how to react.
+In case this check fails, the take-off will be disabled.
+In such a case, check our list of errors for instructions on how to respond.